daerlnaxe/Pack-My-Game/README.md

 - [ ] Ameliorate config with own browser system  and box path editable
 - [ ] md5 Compareason ?
 - [ ] Move VFolder, HFolder, copyfile, reconstruct path (set a security basic path option)
+- [ ] md5/sha Calculation of the package
+- [ ] bug for system to correct
+- [ ] bug of unwanted space in "cheat" box
+- [ ] Make a system to have possibility to add new site for research (perhaps plugin, or config files)
+- [ ] Make a system (not for now) to have the possibility to scrap to txt files, from a website (by plugin)
+- [ ] See to count images in subfolder fo the master folder images and have something like x in the folder / total y for subfolders
+- [ ] Find somebody that wants hire me... :/